az-digitalag/state_organic_ag/README.md

 of exempt farms by $2,500 which accounted for much less than 1% of total.

+In summary, the scope of the surveys included:

+-   2008 - certified & exempt
+-   2011 - certified only
+-   2014 - certified & exempt
+-   2015 - certified; this survey is more sparse because the focus was specifically to collect Risk Management Agency (RMA) data for crop insurance policy purposes; there is a lot of information on crops and livestock but less on organic farming practices
+-   2016 - certified only
+-   2019 - certified only

 In addition, prior to the 2019 organic survey, farmers were asked if they used animal or green manure as a single question; in 2019 this question was asked separately.